The Open 2017: Jordan Spieth channels Michael Phelps tips to lead

 Do you know who you are?

-The gentle post-lunch zephyrs couldn't blow away Rory McIlroy's recent malaise either.
+The gentle post-lunch zephyrs couldn't blow away Rory McIlroy's recent malaise.

 The Northern Irishman, who won the last of his four majors in 2014, cut a dejected figure early on and was five over through nine, and playing third fiddle to partners Johnson and Schwartzel.